CHILDEDUAI/aichildedu/README.md

 ## System Architecture

-AICHILDEDU follows a microservice architecture with the following key components:
+EDUMCP follows a microservice architecture with the following key components:

 ```
                            ┌─────────────────┐